zkturman/TiltaPong/README.md

     - Note: this can be copied above by clicking the grey/green Code button and copying the HTTPS URL
 1. In 'Destination Path', enter the location on your computer you want this repository to be copied into
 1. In 'Name', enter the name your want for your local project folder.
 E.g., TiltaPong
+1. Click Advanced options and change 'Checkout branch' to 'development'
+1. Click the 'Clone' button

 ### <a name="RunningTheProject"></a> Running the Project